 We highly recommend downloading our guide to growing SMS subscribers before creating a message to new subscribers.

-- The first step will be to create your keywords for your campaign, to do this, you'll want to follow these instructions.
+The first step will be to create your keywords for your list, to do this, you'll want to follow these instructions.

-- Once all of your keywords are created, you're going to want to Click the Messaging icon in the campaign navigation bar in the top right hand corner of your campaign homescreen.
+Once all of your keywords are created, you're going to want to Click the Messaging icon in the list navigation bar in the top right hand corner of your list homescreen.

-- In the second drop-down, select the amount of time you wish to pass between when a customer subscribers, and when you want them to receive your message.
-We recommend if you're sending a promotion or offer to thank new subscribers for joining your campaign, you select "Immediately".
+In the second drop-down, select the amount of time you wish to pass between when a customer subscribers, and when you want them to receive your message.
+We recommend if you're sending a promotion or offer to thank new subscribers for joining your list, you select "Immediately".

-- Scheduled messages to new subscribers are only sent to new subscribers.
-If a customer subscribes, unsubscribes, then re-subscribes to a campaign, they will not receive any messages you've scheduled to new subscribers.
-This applies to subscribers subscribing with one keyword, then re-opting in with another one of the campaign's keywords.
+Scheduled messages to new subscribers are only sent to new subscribers.
+If a customer subscribes, unsubscribes, then re-subscribes to a list, they will not receive any messages you've scheduled to new subscribers.
+This applies to subscribers subscribing with one keyword, then re-opting in with another one of the lists keywords.
 In both scenarios, these subscribers will not receive the scheduled message for new subscribers, they will receive the Second Time Opt-In Message.

-- If you're looking to just welcome new subscribers to your campaign, and not send them a promotion or offer, we recommend doing that in the opt-in message.
+If you're looking to just welcome new subscribers to your list, and not send them a promotion or offer, we recommend doing that in the opt-in message.